Facts about Quentin Tarantino

 Quentin Tarantino Biography

-His slave-turned-bounty-hunter movie Django Unchained (2012) was nominated for a best picture Oscar, and Tarantino himself won that year’s Oscar for best original screenplay.
+Django Unchained (2012) starred Jamie Foxx as a slave turned bounty hunter; the film was nominated for a best picture Oscar, and Tarantino won the Oscar for best original screenplay.
+In 2015 Tarantino released Hateful Eight, a brutally rugged western with Samuel L. Jackson and Kurt Russell.